Isla Fisher, Jillian Bell star in Disney+ movie 'Godmothered,' offering modern day twist on traditional fairy tale

 "I probably at first would be the person, or the fairy godmother, that would give her client anything that she wanted and then realize, 'Well, maybe let's slow it down a little bit and be more realistic about what they actually need,' because there's a difference between a want and a need," said Bell.

-"You can tell your daughters or sons that your happy ever after will look different from your friends, or mine, or yours and that's great and so inclusive," said Fisher.
+"You can tell your daughters or sons that your happily ever after will look different from your friends, or mine, or yours and that's great and so inclusive," said Fisher.

 "It's really a fun classic comedy," said Bell.
 "It's so lighthearted and full of holiday joy."